guisantosfr/Conquering-Responsive-Layouts/README.md

 ## Day 17
 * The meta viewport tag is very important.
 It ensures the website is going to be responsive the way you want it be.
 * The tag is `<meta name="viewport" content="width=device-width, initial-scale=1.0">`

+## Day 18
+* Don't do layout things at first.
+Initially, it's better to focus in global styles and basic styles, such as tipography, colors, spacing, etc.
+* The major advantage of mobile-first is that you don't have to worry so much about layout.